Georgecane/ramlang/README.md

 # ramlang
-Ram, is a C like prograsmming langauge with fast GC written in C
+Ram, is a C like prograsmming langauge with fast GC written in Zig